nikBaus/dataBaus/README.md

  Hi there 👋.
-I am Precious Ajayi; a data analyst and a data scientist enthusiast.
+I am Precious Ajayi; a data analyst and a data science enthusiast.
  I am currently consolidating my analysis skills before delving fully into data science.
  I look to collaborate on projects that solve real life problem; creating models that will optimize operations and accurately predict outcomes.